Market Meets Revolution

 Above-40: Madonna Di Campiglio, Italy.
 Not Ferraris, exactly.

 Above-41: Madonna Di Campiglio, Italy.
-Saturday afternoon 22nd July 100 Ferraris arrived to Campiglio.
+Saturday afternoon 22nd July over one hundred Ferraris arrived to Campiglio.

 Above-42: Madonna Di Campiglio, Italy.
 100 Ferraris.